Henry More (Jesuit): Biography

-In 1642, he was vice-provincial of the order, residing in London, and acting for Father Matthew Wilson, alias Edward Knott, the provincial, who was absent in Belgium.
+In 1642, More was vice-provincial of the order, residing in London, and acting for Matthew Wilson, the provincial, who was absent in Belgium.
 In 1645, he was rector of the college of St. Ignatius, which comprised the London district.
 He became rector of the college at St. Omer, and in 1655 he was again residing in Essex.
 In 1657, he was for the second time rector of the college at St. Omer, and he died at Watten, near that city, on 8 December 1661.

 Works

-During these latter years he wrote his important history of the English Jesuits: Historia Missionis Anglicanæ, ab anno MDLXXX ad MDCXXXV (St. Omer, 1660, fol.).
+During these latter years he wrote his history of the English Jesuits: Historia Missionis Anglicanæ, ab anno MDLXXX ad MDCXXXV (St. Omer, 1660, fol.).

 Besides translating Jerome Platus's Happiness of the Religious State (1632), and the Manual of Meditations by Thomas de Villa Castin (1618), he wrote Vita et Doctrina Christi Domini in meditationes quotidianas per annum digesta (Antwerp, 1649), followed by an English version, entitled, Life and Doctrines of our Saviour Jesus Christ (Ghent, 1656, in two parts; London, 1880).